digital-land/guidance/content/development-plans-data/index.md

 Each file you upload should have a URL that won’t change over time.
 If you are updating a file, replace the old version with the new version.

-When published email URLs for the data files and shapefiles to [DigitalLand@communities.gov.uk](mailto:DigitalLand@communities.gov.uk).
+Email the URLs for the published data files and shapefiles to [DigitalLand@communities.gov.uk](mailto:DigitalLand@communities.gov.uk).